SciML/JumpProcesses.jl/docs/src/faq.md

 sol = solve(jump_prob, SSAStepper())
 ```

-If you have many jumps in tuples or vectors it is easiest to use the keyword
+If you have many jumps in tuples or vectors, it is easiest to use the keyword
 argument-based constructor:
 ```julia
 cj1 = ConstantRateJump(rate1, affect1!)